minsujangk/nobleminsu.github.io/README.md

 # Usage

-We supports all [ECMAScript 5 compliant browsers](http://caniuse.com/#feat=es5), because vue depends on ECMAScript 5 features that are un-shimmable in IE8.
+We supports only [ECMAScript 5 compliant browsers](http://caniuse.com/#feat=es5), because vue depends on ECMAScript 5 features that are un-shimmable in IE8.